lilble/kakao-clone-2020/README.md

 # Kokoa clone 2020 - Nomadcoder

-CSS got so much better.
+HTML and CSS got so much better!